In The Language of Trees

 who clamber along its branches

-in search of place to hide
+in search of a place to hide

 through winter’s storms.